quac88/git-workshop/InstallationGuide.md

  https://gist.github.com/xirixiz/b6b0c6f4917ce17a90e00f9b60566278

  Notes:
+ Use the Command Prompt
  Use your email
  You skip the file name step by accepting the default by pressing enter You can skip at the passphrase stepp by pressing enter twice When you do the test key step, you can ignore the warning, and choose yes If the test works, you'll see: "Hi <username>" message

-7. To push your local repository, please see step 5 below, ART III: HOW TO PUSH EXISTING LOCAL REPOSITORY FROM THE COMMAND LINE
+7. To push your local repository to remote repository, please see step 5 below, PART III: HOW TO PUSH EXISTING LOCAL REPOSITORY FROM THE COMMAND LINE

 # 4. Read the Best Practices Guide
 <link>